null Skip to main content

 2. Internal freeze up occurs when there is too much moisture inside the system.
 The symptoms of internal freeze up often surface after extended highway driving.
 The volume of air stays constant, but the temperature of the air gradually rises.
 When this freezing occurs, the low side pressure will drop, eventually going into a vacuum.
 At this point, the system should be checked by a professional who will evacuate the system and change the drier.

+Inadequate airflow to condenser: The condenser works best in front of the radiator with a large supply of fresh air.
+Abnormally high pressure will result from improper airflow.
+Check the airflow requirements by placing a large-capacity fan in front of the condenser and running cool water over the surface.
+If the pressure drops significantly, this indicates the need for better airflow.
 Incorrect or inadequate condenser capacity: Incorrect condenser capacity will cause abnormally high head pressure.
 Vintage Air recommends at least 300 cubic inches of fin area on a double-pass (two rows of tubes) condenser.
 This can be measured by multiplying (Height x Width x Thickness).
 This rule applies only to tube-and-fin style condensers.
 The efficiency of the SuperFlow™ design allows the use of a smaller area.
 A quick test that can be performed is to run cool water over the condenser while the system is operating.
 If the pressure decreases significantly, it is likely an airflow or capacity problem.
+Expansion valve failure: An expansion valve failure is generally caused by dirt or debris entering the system during assembly.
+If an expansion valve fails, it will be indicated by abnormal gauge readings.

 1. A valve that is blocked will be indicated by the high side being unusually high, while the low side is unusually low, with the low side even going into a vacuum in some cases.